zduvall/ODQ/README.md

     return json.dumps(False)
 ```

-If all of those validations pass, the person attempting to complete the test must also verify their birth year (to make sure the right person is taking the test):
+If all of those validations pass, the person attempting to complete the test must also verify their birth year (to make sure the right person is taking the test).
+They have 5 attempts:

 ```js
 async function handleSubmit(e) {